Pmmlabs/OpenPeriscope/README.md

 1. Login to the Twitter (if not yet) and click "Authorize"
 1. Here you go!

-### Broadcasts downloading
+### Features

-With OpenPeriscope and FFmpeg, you can download live broadcasts and replays.

-For live broadcasts:

-1. Click to "Get stream link"
-1. Right-click to "Live M3U link", then "Copy link"
+* All functions of mobile client (except broadcasting)
+* Recording of live broadcasts
+* Downloading of replays
+* Screenlists
+* Chat history (also in SRT subtitles)
+* Periscope API test

+In userscript version, "Download" link is absent, so you can use FFmpeg (or other program) to download broadcasts:

+Lives:<br>
-1. `ffmpeg -i "your_link_here" -c copy -bsf:a aac_adtstoasc result.mp4` (or open your favourite media player, and paste link to it)
+`ffmpeg -i "your_link_here" -c copy -bsf:a aac_adtstoasc result.mp4`

-For replays:

-1. Click to "Get stream link"
-1. Click to "Download replay M3U"
+Replays:<br>
-1. Navigate to your downloads directory, and there `ffmpeg -protocol_whitelist file,https,tls,hls,tcp -i playlist.m3u8 -c copy -bsf:a aac_adtstoasc result.mp4`
+`ffmpeg -protocol_whitelist file,https,tls,hls,tcp -i playlist.m3u8 -c copy -bsf:a aac_adtstoasc result.mp4`

 ### API Documentation